Chart Color Schemes

 Population growth drivers in Currumbin Valley - Tallebudgera are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Currumbin Valley - Tallebudgera's population is approximately 8,053 as of November 2025.
-This figure represents an increase of 379 people, a growth rate of 4.9%, since the 2021 Census which reported a population of 7,674.
-The change is inferred from the estimated resident population of 8,044 in June 2024 and an additional 40 validated new addresses since the Census date.
-This results in a population density ratio of 70 persons per square kilometer.
-Currumbin Valley - Tallebudgera's growth rate of 4.9% since the census is within 0.9 percentage points of the SA3 area's growth rate of 5.8%.
+Currumbin Valley - Tallebudgera's population is around 8,053 as of Feb 2026.
+This reflects an increase of 379 people since the 2021 Census, which reported a population of 7,674 people.
+The change is inferred from the estimated resident population of 8,044 from the ABS as of June 2024 and an additional 39 validated new addresses since the Census date.
+This level of population equates to a density ratio of 70 persons per square kilometer.
+Currumbin Valley - Tallebudgera's growth rate of 4.9% since census positions it close to the SA3 area's growth rate of 6.0%.
 Population growth was primarily driven by overseas migration, contributing approximately 57.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population dynamics anticipate an increase just below the median of regional areas nationally, with the area expected to increase by 1,049 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 12.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Proportional growth weightings are applied for age cohorts as state projections do not provide age category splits.
+Anticipating future population dynamics, the area is expected to increase by 1,049 persons to 2041, reflecting a total increase of 12.9% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population